Chris Mobley

 805-475-4587

-Dr. Jennifer (Jenny) Selgrath has worked as a spatial ecologist with Channel Islands National Marine Sanctuary's science team since July of 2020.
-She is passionate about incorporating spatial and social-ecological tools into research, monitoring, conservation, and collaborative management of coastal ecosystems.
-She focuses on human uses of the sanctuary and the West Coast deep-sea coral initiative.
-Prior to joining the sanctuary team, she was a postdoctoral scholar at Stanford University's Hopkins Marine Station where she used an interdisciplinary, historical ecology approach to assess biodiversity changes in Monterey Bay over the past two centuries.
+Dr. Jennifer (Jenny) Selgrath has worked as a social-ecological researcher with Channel Islands National Marine Sanctuary’s science team since July of 2020.
+She is passionate about incorporating transdisciplinary spatial and social-ecological tools into research, monitoring, conservation, cultural preservation, and collaborative management of coastal ecosystems.
+She focuses on human dimensions of the sanctuary, including ocean access, subsistence fishing, climate impacts, and cultural benefits, on and deep-sea coral habitats.
+Prior to joining the sanctuary team, she was a postdoctoral scholar at Stanford University’s Hopkins Marine Station where she integrated historical ecology and local ecological knowledge to assess biodiversity changes in Monterey Bay over the past two centuries.
 She focused on coastal species including sea otters, sea urchins, kelp, and black abalone.
-As a post-doc she also assessed the adaptive capacity of coastal fishing communities to climate change.
-Jennifer completed her doctorate degree at the University of British Columbia, where she worked in partnership with Project Seahorse, the Landscape Ecology Lab, and Zoological Society of London (ZSL)-Philippines.
-Her doctoral research focused on understanding long-term changes in the sustainability of small-scale fisheries, the influence of fisheries governance, and the influence of fishing and other stressors on the resilience of coral reefs.
-Jennifer earned her Master of Science degree in biology from San Diego State University and her bachelor's degree from Wesleyan University where she double majored in dance and Earth & environmental science.
-She is a former AmeriCorps volunteer and a former Fulbright scholar (Philippines).
+As a post-doc she also assessed the adaptive capacity of coastal fishing communities to respond to impacts from climate change.
+Jennifer completed her doctorate degree at the University of British Columbia’s Institute for Oceans and Fisheries.
+During her PhD she worked in partnership with Project Seahorse, the Landscape Ecology Lab, and Zoological Society of London (ZSL)-Philippines.
+Her doctoral research focused on understanding long-term and spatial changes in the sustainability of small-scale fisheries, the influence of fisheries governance, and the impacts of fishing and other stressors on the spatial resilience of coral reefs.
+Jennifer earned her Master of Science degree in Biology from San Diego State University and her bachelor’s degree from Wesleyan University where she double majored in Dance and Earth & Environmental Science.
+She is a former AmeriCorps volunteer and a former Fulbright Scholar (Philippines).

 Claire Fackler